webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Discovery/Concept Phase**
   - first phase. determine whether project is worthwhile.
   - Business Case created and project is justified.
-  - Looks for ways to speed up the project: prequalified vendors, clients, contracts.
+  - Looks for ways(artifacts) to speed up the project: prequalified vendors, clients, contracts.
+  - **If project considered risky**
+    - Perform **feasibility study**: new projects, complex projects, risky projects.
 - **Initiating Phase**
   - preliminary scope statement and project charter are created.
   - formal authorization for a new project to begin.